From the time we became aware of the cyber attack on our website we’ve made it our priority to keep you fully up to date.

 Set up our free calling and privacy features.
 They offer caller display so you can see who is calling you, voicemail so you can let unknown callers leave a message, last caller barring and anonymous caller reject so you can block withheld numbers.

-Criminals may try to get hold of your bank and security information by sending ‘phishing emails’ pretending to be from trusted companies.
-You should always check who is sending official-looking emails.
+Criminals may try to get hold of your bank and security information by sending emails pretending to be from trusted companies.

 Here are some things to look out for if you suspect an email might be from a scammer trying to steal your information: